Introduction

-Besides generating the OpenAPI 3 specification itself, we can integrate springdoc-openapi with Swagger UI so that we can interact with our API specification and exercise the endpoints.
+Besides generating the OpenAPI 3 specification itself, I can integrate springdoc-openapi with Swagger UI so that I can interact with our API specification and exercise the endpoints.
 The Swagger specification is a powerful definition format to describe RESTful APIs.
 The Swagger specification creates a RESTful interface for easily developing and consuming an API by effectively mapping all the resources and operations associated with it.
 It’s easy-to-learn, language agnostic, and both human and machine readable.

 Related Posts: